Rwenzori Mountain National Park.

 Bulemba residences in Bulemba.

-The historic Bulemba Bulemba houses, located in the Mount Rwenzori National Park, are home to the historical remnants of several notable figures from history, including the first monarch of the Rwenzururu country.
+The historic Bulemba houses, located in the Mount Rwenzori National Park, are home to the historical remnants of several notable figures from history, including the first monarch of the Rwenzururu country.

 Every year on September 2nd, the Bakonzo people gather here for a pilgrimage honoring the great king.